-Since OpenBSD 6.0 was released today, I figured I should say a little something about why I love it, and how you can try it.
+Since OpenBSD 6.1 is out now, I figured I should say a little something about why I love it, and how you can try it.

 It's probably not for you.

 It's not for beginners.
 Beginners should use Ubuntu.

 It's not for people who want to click a button and have the computer hide the details from you.